ConstrainedSampler/PolytopeSamplerMatlab/README.md

 This core function sample.m is supplemented by functions to:
 1. find an initial feasible point
-2. test convergence of the sampling algorithm with Effective Sample Size.
+2. test convergence of the sampling algorithm with Effective Sample Size and a uniformity test (if target is uniform).

 You can set up the parameters for sampling via a struct called opts.
 Here are some parameters you may want to set: